kevin-qualls/AlphaGomoku/index.md

 As we can see, the best validation accuracy is achieved very early in the training process, and there is significant overfitting later on.

 At this point, we were in a position to try out a slightly more sophisticated algorithm.
 Our agent can decide on which move to make considering the value functions of different moves, as well as its probability distribution over the space of moves.
-The first one is related to "exploitation" of its knowledge, more useful in the later stages of the game, and the first one to "exploration" of possibilities, in theory useful for innovation early in the game.
+The first one is related to "exploitation" of its knowledge, more useful in the later stages of the game, and the second one to "exploration" of possibilities, in theory useful for innovation early in the game.

 We wanted to emulate the AlphaZero algorithm, which worked in the following way.
 Prior to making each move, simulations of the remainder of the game are made.
 Since the space of possible games is generally way too large to efficiently cover with a search algorithm, the search is done by looking at a set of the likely games randomly sampled using the probabilities from "policy head" and values from "value head".
 While AlphaGo does around 1000 simulations at each step, even a much smaller number of simulations looks too computationally intensive for us, with each simulation taking on the order of a minute to finish.

-## How to Improve Reinforcement Learning Implementation
+## Adjustments to Consider for Reinforcement Learning Approach

 The most important task going forward is to speed up the self-play process by removing inefficiencies in our code and using parallel processing.
 Learning more about Cuda library seems like a good place to start.